huzheng16/MutationalPatterns/README.md

 # MutationalPatterns

-The MutationalPatterns R package provides a comprehensive set of functions for the extraction and plotting of mutational patterns in Single Nucleotide Variant (SNV) data.
+The MutationalPatterns R package provides a comprehensive set of flexible functions for easy finding and plotting of mutational patterns in Single Nucleotide Variant (SNV) data.

 ## Getting started